TROUBLESHOOTING

 2. Computer and Audio Interface sample rates - Avoid sample rates above 48,000 Hz (48 kHz) such as 96 or 192 kHz.
 The latter one requires more than 4X the calculations compared to 44.1 kHz!
 ALSO make sure your computer Audio Setting Output 'Sample rate' and the Audio Interface Output 'Sample rate', plus Input 'Sample rate', all match.
 Everything should be 44.1 kHz (44100 Hz), or 48 kHz (48,000 Hz) if that is not available for one or more devices in the chain.

-3. Increase the audio buffer length:
+3. Managing the audio buffer length:

 • Windows & Intel Macs (AMD & Intel CPUs) - Make sure the Buffer length setting is not less than 10 ms (441 samples).
 The Buffer length setting is found on the Audio settings page.
 For Windows you will need to click the 'Show ASIO panel' button there, to see the settings if you are using an ASIO driver (as you should be!).
 Starting from 10 ms (441 samples) keep adding 5 ms (220 sample) increments until you notice a drop in CPU usage.
 But there are limits, buffer lengths over 40 ms (1764 samples) make live playing difficult and will probably not help CPU usage.
 Some further explanation ...